zendzipr/linux-system-administrator/README.md

 ## Core Concepts

-- Consistency manage core aspects of Linux computers?
+- Consistently manage core aspects of Linux computers.
-- Single point of entry for many administration tasks.
+- •	Acts as a single point of entry for many administration tasks.
 - Easily expandable
 - Written in bash to simplify development and ease of use.

 ## Installation
 There is no installation required.
-Linux System Administrator runs directly from github.
+Linux System Administrator runs directly from GitHub.

 See Getting Started section below for usage instructions.